pyeventsourcing/eventsourcing/README.md

 **Worked Examples**
 Simple application, with example entity, event sourced repository, and factory method (see below).
-There is a more sophisticated version of the example application below.
-Also in the 'contrib' folder, there is a persistent generalized suffix tree, implemented using this library.
+Included in the distribute is a slightly more sophisticated version of the example application below.
+Also, in the 'eventsourcing.contrib' package, there is a persistent "generalized suffix tree" which shows how a more complex model could be written.

 **Abstract Base Classes and Test Cases**
-Simple to develop new applications, with custom entities, repositories, domain events, and subscribers (see example below).
+Simple to develop new applications, with custom entities, repositories, domain events, and subscribers (see example below, and test suite cases).

 **Optimistic Concurrency Control**
 Implemented using atomic database system features.
 For example, with Cassandra this accomplishes linearly-scalable distributed optimistic concurrency control, guaranteeing application-level consistency of each event stream, across a distributed application, without locking.
+Of course, it is also possible to serialize the execution of commands on an aggregate, to implement pesimistic concurrency control, but that is out of the scope of this package.
+If you wish to do that, perhaps something like [Zookeeper](https://zookeeper.apache.org/) might help.

 **Snapshots**
-Avoid replaying an entire event stream to obtain the current state of an entity, hence entity access time complexity becomes O(1) with respect to the total number N of events in the stream, rather than O(N).
+Avoid replaying an entire event stream to obtain the current state of an entity, hence entity access time complexity becomes *O(1)* with respect to the total number of events *N* in the stream, rather than *O(N)*.

 **Application Level Encryption**
 Symmetric encryption of all stored events, including snapshots and logged messages, using a customizable cipher.
 Can optionally be applied only to a selection of events, or to all the events of and application, or not applied at all (the default).
+Included is an AES cipher in CBC mode with 16 byte blocksize (128 bit) that uses a unique initialization vector for each encryption and an 16 byte-long encryption key passed in at run time.

 **Generic Event Store**
-With an extendable set of adapters called "stored event repositories" for popular ORMs and databases systems (e.g.
+With an extendable set of adapters called "stored event repositories" for popular ORMs and databases systems (e.g. Cassandra, SQLAlchemy).
-  Cassandra, SQLAlchemy).
+Also supports using Python objects in memory, for rapid application development.
 If your database system isn't supported, it will be easy to adapt by writing a custom stored event repository.
-The event store is also derived from an abstract base class in case you want to substitute your own event store.
-There are test cases you can use to make sure your implementation has the required capabilities.
+The event store is also derived from an abstract base class in case you want to use a custom event store in your application.
+There are test cases you can use to make sure your implementations have the capabilities required by the other parts of the application.

-**Customizable Transcoding**
-Between domain events and stored events, which allows customization of database schemas when developing a custom stored event repositoriy.

 **Fast Forwarding**
 Of entities to latest published event - used with snapshots and also when optimistic currency control exceptions are encountered.

+**Customizable Transcoding**
+Between domain events and stored events - allows customization of database schemas when developing a custom stored event repositoriy.

 **Collections**
 An object-oriented alternative to "joins" - used for modelling multiplicities of different kinds.

 **Time-Bucketed Logs**
 Logged messages, and log readers - for writing and reading an indefinitely long stream of events in a scalable manner.

 ## Install